iot49/iot49.org/_sources/projects/balance.md

 # GPIO

-Explore microcontroller analog and digital input and output by building a "kitchen scale".
+Explore microcontroller analog and digital input and output by building a "kitchen scale" - with Bluetooth LE.

 ![](balance/figures/scale_weights.jpg)